Whois

 Options for WHOIS queries

 Each registry has its own domain database.
-As soon as a job, for example runs via a list of ICANN (Internet Corporation for Assigned Names and Numbers), a WHOIS query can be carried out without any problems.
+As soon as a registry is listed by ICANN (Internet Corporation for Assigned Names and Numbers), for example, a WHOIS query can be carried out without any problems.

-Alternatively, one of the many WHOIS online queries can be used.
+Alternatively, you can also use one of the many WHOIS online queries.
 These include, for example, whois.net, who.is or the query via the web host.
 For .de domains, the queries can only be called up via DENIC.

 What does WHOIS mean for SEO?